Madisonville North Hopkins High School: Academics

-North has a curriculum of several Advanced Placement classes, including: English, World History, U.S. History, Government and Politics: United States, French, Spanish, Statistics, Biology, and Chemistry.
-The school day at MNHHS consists of 5 periods, with each period lasting 70 minutes.
+Madisonville North Hopkins has a curriculum of several Advanced Placement classes, including: English Language and Composition, English Literature and Composition, World History: Modern, United States History, Government and Politics: United States, Spanish Language and Culture, Spanish Literature and Culture, Calculus AB, Statistics, Biology, and Chemistry.
+The school day at MNHHS consists of 7 periods, with each period lasting 50 minutes.
 26 credits are required to graduate.

 Activities

-The Madisonville North Hopkins Marching Maroon Band regularly competes in the Kentucky State Marching Band Championships and were finalists in 1986, 1989, 1993, 1994, 1997, 1998, 2001, 2002, 2004, 2005, 2006, 2007, 2008, 2009, 2010, 2011, 2012, 2013, 2014, and 2015, and are the 2005, 2006, 2007, 2008, 2009, 2010, 2011, 2012, 2013, and 2014 state AAAA champions.
+The Madisonville North Hopkins Marching Maroons regularly compete in the Kentucky State Marching Band Championships and, in addition to having 23 state finals appearances, are the 2005, 2006, 2007, 2008, 2009, 2010, 2011, 2012, 2013, and 2014 AAAA state champions.

 The Madisonville North Hopkins Maroon "powerlifting" team has won the AAA state championship for 4 years, however, it is not a KHSAA sponsored sport.

 The Future Problem Solving team won the international championship in 2006 and 2007.
 The Academic Team has won District 5 and Region 2 for the past 6 years, placed 2nd at State in 2006, and placed 3rd at state in 2007.

 The Madisonville North Hopkins Maroon cheerleaders were the 2009 KAPOS Small Varsity State Champions.

 The school recently added an Archery Team in 2012.
 The team will compete against the surrounding counties, KHSAA does not recognize this as a sponsored sport, much like the Powerlifting team.

+In the present context, the school no longer encompasses a competitive bass fishing team, yet it is noteworthy that there exists a collective desire among the students for the school to feature a fishing team.